 What is EBIT?

-EBIT measures the operating profitability of a company in a specific period — i.e. after all core operating costs (COGS and OpEx) are accounted for.
+EBIT, or “operating income”, measures the operating profitability of a company in a specific period, with all core operating costs, i.e. COGS and operating expenses, deducted from revenue.

-On the income statement, EBIT is the profit metric that takes into account the following:
+On the income statement, operating income takes into account the following line items:

 - Revenue: The net sales generated throughout the period.